digitalstartups/codeschoolschedule/README.md

 - [Nodeschool.io - how-to-npm](https://github.com/npm/how-to-npm)

 # First Steps
-DevOps - Ubuntu with ?
+At this stage it's important to have got a handle on the Command Line and how HTML and CSS work before moving on DevOps - Ubuntu with ?
 - [Nodeschool.io - regex-adventure](https://github.com/substack/regex-adventure)
 - [Nodeschool.io - stream-adventure](https://github.com/substack/stream-adventure)